ColinH/mini-coro-plus/README.md

 ## Multithreading

-This library is essentially thread agnostic and compatible with multi-threaded applications.
+This library is thread agnostic and compatible with multi-threaded applications.

 In a multi-threaded application it is safe for multiple threads to create and run coroutines.
 Calling `mcp::control().yield()` applies to the coroutine running on the current thread.